lukebakken/rabbitmq-dotnet-client-1813/README.md

 # ExchangeRateManager

 This is an example project that combines multiple technologies around a .NET Web API application.
 It also serves as a scaffold project for bootstrapping my .NET projects developments.
+Took about 3 weeks to implement this on my free time and weekends.

-This RESTful service consumes Alpha Vantage Web API for the Foreign Exchange (ForEx) Rates between two currencies.
+This RESTful service that consumes Alpha Vantage Web API for the Foreign Exchange (ForEx) Rates between two currencies.

 The request calls the third party API and processes the response, returning:
 - a 200 with the expected message,